 We are working to change the way in which knowledge is valued.
-Rather than focusing solely on rejection rates and citation counts — a standard which is seriously fraught — we measure quality by a criterion-referenced peer-review process, measuring the intellectual excellence and accessibility of the work against clearly articulated disciplinary standards.
+We measure quality by a criterion-based peer-review process, assessing the intellectual excellence and accessibility of the work against clearly articulated disciplinary standards.

-The result of open review is a publishing process which is without prejudice to institutional affiliation, stage in career, national origins, or disciplinary perspective.
-If the article is excellent and has been systematically and independently assessed as such, it will be published.
+The result of our anonymous peer review is a publishing process that is without prejudice to institutional affiliation, stage in career, national origins, or disciplinary perspective.
+If the article is excellent, and has been systematically and independently assessed as such, it will be published.
 This is why The International Journal of Sport and Society is filled with exciting new material.
-While many articles originate from well-known research institutions, a considerable amount of brilliantly insightful and innovative material is contributed by academics in lesser known institutions in the developing world, emerging researchers, people working in hard-to-classify interdisciplinary spaces and researchers in liberal arts colleges and teaching universities.
-Each year an International Award for Excellence is selected from the top-ranked articles of the journal.
+While many articles originate from well-known research institutions, a considerable amount of brilliantly insightful and innovative material is contributed by academics in lesser-known institutions in the developing world, emerging researchers, people working in hard-to-classify interdisciplinary spaces, and researchers in liberal arts colleges and teaching universities.
+Each year a top ranked article from The International Journal of Sport and Society receives the International Award for Excellence.

 We believe there are limitations both in high-cost commercial publishing and open access publishing models without professional publishing support infrastructure.
 At Common Ground Research Networks, we are working to develop a low-cost commercial approach to academic publishing that supports a professional publishing staff.
 Our desire to find a practical middle ground between the idealism of open access and the inefficiencies and high-costs of the big journal publishers.
 This is the basis of our Hybrid Open Access initiative.
 Meanwhile, we ensure that subscriber content remains highly accessible through modest subscription charges for libraries and a small per-article charge for electronic access by non-subscribers.
 We also make all of our journals available in both print and electronic formats, and make new content available online as soon as it is ready for publication.